ibm-cloud-docs/openwhisk/functions-cli.md

 ### `ibmcloud fn action list`
 {: #cli_action_list}

-List all of the actions that you created or a specific number of actions.
+List all the actions that you created or a specific number of actions.
 {: shortdec}

 ```sh